Juanvulcano/gci15_email/README.md

 # gci15_email
 Minimal newsletter project made with django

-Users can register emails in localhost/newsletter/email/
+Users can register emails at localhost/newsletter/email/
 ---------------------------------------------------------
 If email is already in database nothing happens,
 If not user is added to it and welcome email is send to user